 Now, if the company kept to their process (and what is published on their slickly produced website and marketing materials), there should have been 3-4 buses in the time where none actually went.
 In our experience, when the giant bus finally did go, there were only 5 really upset people on the bus.

 Put simply, Reykjavik Excursions held the bus for over 2 hours hoping to get more paying passengers before finally letting the bus leave the airport.
-Reykjavik Excursions didn’t make much money on that trip, and they were all tourists.
+The company didn’t make much money on that trip, and they were all tourists.
 I can only assume that locals know better than to take the Reykjavik Excursions Flybus.

-Now, truth in disclosure, the FlyBus from the hotel to the airport was better – and also operates on a set schedule.
+Now, truth in disclosure, the service from the hotel to the airport was better – and also operates on a set schedule.
 It was absolutely packed – 100% of the seats filled…and the bus went on time.

-Note: As of 2016, it doesn’t seem that the Reykjavik Excursions Flybus experience has improved.
-We found this article on The Pickup Pickle and the Dramas of Drop Off with the Flybus.
+Note: It doesn’t seem that the Reykjavik Excursions Flybus experience has improved.
+We found this article on The Pickup Pickle and the Dramas of Drop Off with the service.
 And in 2018, there is a lengthy thread in a popular travel forum site discussing the nearly identical problem we faced.
 And we saw the exact thing happen again in December 2019 (although, thankfully, we’d made other options and were not using the service).

 Options For The Flybus Iceland